Frequently Asked Questions

 What if I get injured or something comes up and I have to miss skates?

 Injuries suck because ouch, and also because you can’t hockey.
 Sometimes there are other things that come up and get in the way, too.
 If you’re going to have to miss a week here or there, then you’re just gonna have to shed a tear, crack a beer, and wait until you can get back at it.
-If you have to forfeit the remainder of your season, we can replace your spot with someone on the waitlist and refund you for the remainder of the season.
-Your refund will be for the value of the remaining skates minus a $28 jersey fee, and a transaction fee that’s usually around $10.
-If you’re withdrawing more than 72 hours before the season starts, we can waive the jersey fee.
-If you’re withdrawing mid season, you’ll be refunded for all remaining skates that are scheduled 72 hours from the date of your request and onward (if you withdraw within 72 hours of a skate we don’t have time to replace you with someone on the waitlist).
+If you have to forfeit the remainder of your season, we can replace your spot with someone on the waitlist and partially refund you for the remainder of the season.
+Your refund will be for the value of the remaining skates minus a $26 jersey fee, and a transaction fee that’s approximately 3% of your original payment amount.
+If you’re withdrawing more than a week before the season starts, we can waive the jersey fee.
+If you’re withdrawing mid season, you’ll be refunded for all remaining skates that are scheduled 72 hours from the date of your request and onward (if you withdraw within 72 hours of a skate we don’t have time to replace you with someone on the waitlist), minus your jersey fee and transaction fee.
 Our goal is to make it so you leaving means we’re not losing any money, but we’re also not gonna make any extra money from it either.

 Where do I get dressed for practice?